KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 The key question for us technologists is whether local-first will remain a niche technology or if it’ll gradually replace the current API-based approach.

 It’s still early but I’m confident that at a minimum, we’ll see multiple breakout startups along with a few healthy open-source ecosystems around the different approaches.
-And if local-first becomes the new default paradigm for handling data,, it will be much larger and reshape many parts of the cloud ecosystem.
+And if local-first becomes the new default paradigm for handling data, it will be much larger and reshape many parts of the cloud ecosystem.

 But: there are many issues to solve first!
 Let’s look in detail at one of the first issues that people encounter: handling CRUD operations.